Agarose Gel Electrophoresis of Plasmid DNA - Cloning

 Agarose Gel Electrophoresis.

-• To prepare the agarose gel properly.
+• To prepare the agarose gel properly according to the agarose gel electrophoresis of plasmid dna protocol.

 • To load samples onto the gel.